FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Discussion:

-When talking about multiple trials, it is common to say "trial results" to denote all corresponding Trial Result instances.
+When talking about multiple trials, it is common to say "Trial Results" to denote all corresponding Trial Result instances.

 While implementations SHOULD NOT include additional attributes